meermustafa/CRISPR-DNA-Deep-Learn/README.md

-# personal repo for applying Deep Learning to CRISPR
+Applying Deep Learning to CRISPR